Eagle Symbolism – Meaning and Totem

-Eagle Meaning and Medicine: The spirit of Eagle brings with it many different meanings.
-If the Eagle totem has entered your life recently take a moment to stop and reflect on some of the following messages and symbols:
+Eagle Meaning and Medicine: If the Eagle totem has entered your life recently take a moment to stop and reflect on some of the following messages and symbolism:

 - Freedom: Do you feel stifled and suppressed, do you feel a call or itch to be unburdened and free?
 Eagles often have home territories that can range in the thousands of acres.
-In most acts of life Eagle spirits are solitary and independent creatures.
-Freedom is vital to the survival of Spirit of the Eagle and this teaches us that all people must be free to choose their own paths and to respect the freedom of others.
+In most acts of life Eagle spirits are solitary and independent creatures, and bring with them this symbolsim.
+Freedom is vital to the survival of eagle symbolism and this teaches us that all people must be free to choose their own paths and to respect the freedom of others.
 Remember that inside of you is a unique and independent spirit, allow yourself to be guided and reclaim this strength and shrug off the everyday burdens that keep you from flying free.

 People with Eagle Totem are…